severi-rissanen/patchscopes/README.md

 Minimal reproduction of the some of the main results in the [Patchscopes paper](https://arxiv.org/abs/2401.06102) using TransformerLens and Llama-3-8B.

-Patchscopes is a framework for inspecting hidden representations in language models by "patching" them into different computational contexts and observing the outputs.
+Patchscopes is a framework for inspecting hidden representations in LLMs by "patching" them into the input of another LLM forward pass.

 ## Setup